 Entry is updated version of chapter “Schools” from White Plains, New York: A City of Contrasts:

-A school was recorded in the town’s minutes of 1788; the structure was located in the area across from where Nordstrom’s is today.
-The building was used till it was destroyed by fire in 1848.
-An unpublished source at the Library though states that the school was located in the Nordstrom location and was destroyed by fire in 1855.
-The school then rented space in a blacksmith shop on Wallace Pl till 1856 with the opening of the four room Court Street (elementary) School (across from the City’s jail).
+A school was recorded in WP town’s minutes of 1788.
+The structure was located in the area across from where Nordstrom is today and was used till 1848 when it was destroyed by fire.
+An unpublished source at WP Public Library on WP schools states that the same school was located in the Nordstrom location and was destroyed by fire in 1855.

-In 1909, a small 2 room school opened at Silver Lake Park in West Harrison.
+In 1909, a small two room school opened at Silver Lake Park in West Harrison.

-The High School moved to its own building on Main St. in 1909 at cost of $250,000.
+WP High School moved to its own building on Main St. in 1909 at cost of $250,000.
 The building was demolished decades later and was replaced with city’s first Macy’s Department Store of 1959.
 Macy’s now has a store in the Galleria Mall and the City Center is where Macy’s building was.

 In 1912, North Castle became part of the Union Free School District No 1.
-A 4 room school was constructed on N Broadway.
+A four room school was constructed on N Broadway in North White Plains.

-In 1914, Post Rd and Soundview School (8 rooms) was opened but not occupied till Feb 1915. and Battle Hill School at 65 McKinley opened with 9 rooms.
+In 1914, Post Rd & Soundview School (8 rooms) was opened but not occupied till Feb 1915 when Battle Hill School opened at 65 McKinley with nine rooms.
 Both Schools got additions in 1924 and added the Jr High levels.

-After WP became a city in 1916, the Union Free School District No 1 dissolved and the city’s White Plains School District was formed.
+After WP became a city in 1916, the Union Free School District No 1 dissolved and the city’s White Plains Public School District was formed.
 The two one room schools Rosedale and Ridgeway were added to district (and will be discussed later).